 • A/V out

-The SD100 is without a doubt constructed to the greatest standards; the moment you take it up, you know that you are holding a sturdy and dependable camera.
+The SD100 is, undoubtedly, constructed to the most excellent standards; the moment you take it up, you know you are holding a sturdy and dependable camera.
 There is no doubt about it.
-The controls of the Canon have been given considerable attention, as a result, they have a smooth yet distinct feel to them, and the majority of them are either metal or coated.
+The controls of the Canon have been given considerable attention.
+As a result, they have a smooth yet distinct feel, and most of them are either metal or coated.
 The camera is quick to use, both when it is first turned on and when it is being used; the only drawback is the poor browsing speed when it is in play mode (sometimes over a second between shots).
-Continuous shooting and other circumstances requiring a “rapid next photo” are made easier with the SD100 because to its substantial buffer capacity.
+Continuous shooting and other circumstances requiring a “rapid next photo” are made more accessible with the SD100 because of its substantial buffer capacity.

-However, much like the majority of ultra-compact cameras, the SD100 is a compromise.
-The lens has chromatic aberrations and exhibits a degree of softness when used at its maximum aperture (also known as “wide open”), which is the setting that will likely be used in the majority of situations with medium and low light.
+However, like most ultra-compact cameras, the SD100 is a compromise.
+The lens has chromatic aberrations and exhibits a degree of softness when used at its maximum aperture (also known as “wide open”), which is the setting that will likely be used in most situations with medium and low light.
 Additionally, we saw a shift in coloration in overexposed reds, and the camera’s performance in macro mode wasn’t all that great.

-However, the most difficult obstacle that the SD100 must overcome is the competition.
-Taking a look at the other two ultra-compact three-megapixel cameras that I reviewed at the same time as the SD100 (the Pentax Optio S and the Casio EX-Z3), we find that they are smaller and lighter, have three times optical zoom lenses (versus the Canon’s two times), and also have a wider feature set and, in the case of the Pentax, provide more user control over the image results.
+However, the most challenging obstacle that the SD100 must overcome is competition.
+Taking a look at the other two ultra-compact three-megapixel cameras that I reviewed at the same time as the SD100 (the Pentax Optio S and the Casio EX-Z3), we find that they are smaller and lighter, have three times optical zoom lenses (versus the Canon’s two times), and also have a more comprehensive feature set and, in the case of the Pentax, provide more user control over the image results.